thlorenz/flamegraph/README.md

 OPTIONS:

-  --inputtype -t      the type of callgraph 'instruments | perf | cpuprofile'
+  --inputtype -t      the type of callgraph 'perf | cpuprofile'

   --file -f           the input csv file (may also be piped) --output -o         the output svg file (may also be displayed in stdout)